ppfeufer/adguard-filter-list/README.md

 ## Which lists are combined here?

-Which lists I'm using here, you can see in hostlist compiler configuration » [click here](hostlist-compiler-config.json)
+Which lists I'm using here, you can see in hostlist compiler configuration » [click here](hostlist-compiler-config.json) « or have a look at the table below.

-## Do you curate the lists?

-Absolutely not.

-All these lists are considered 3rd party from my point of view.
-I have no influence over them at all.
-All I do is combine the lists I was using into one single list, so my list of blocklists isn't massive.
-(That was a lot of lists in one sentence ...)

-## Which lists are combined here?

 | Name | URL |
 |---|---|